 How is diversity affected in the forests from which the timber comes?

-How do I know that a hardened wood or ceramic wood composite floor will last?
+How can I be sure a hardened wood floor will last?

-How do I recycle or reuse my floor?
+How can I recycle or reuse my floor?

 The Earth’s lungs